-Tell your data centre network your desired operational parameters.
+Tell your data center network your desired operational parameters.
 Management software understands your intent, and automatically configures the network – and also monitors its real-time performance.

 The management software then uses telemetry to see if operations ever fail to meet your stated intent, and if that happens, makes real-time adjustments to fix the problem.

-IBNS is fast, sophisticated, cost-effective, and is unleashing the potential to maximise utilisation of data centre hardware, infrastructure, and staffing.
+IBNS is fast, sophisticated, cost-effective, and is unleashing the potential to maximise utilisation of data center hardware, infrastructure, and staffing.